 Carlos Callegari, MD, MEd, DMSc, FAAP

-Dr. Callegari is the CAMLS Medical Director for International Affiliations and Research Professor of Surgery and Pediatrics at the Morsani College of Medicine at the USF.
+Carlos Callegari, MD is the CAMLS Medical Director International Initiatives and Research Professor of Surgery and Pediatrics at the Morsani College of Medicine at USF Health.
 His responsibilities include the development of business opportunities, trainings and partnerships with our international colleagues around the globe.

 As Director of the Ibero-Americas Programs in Continuing Education at USF Health (HPCC), he founded and is acting Director of ASCLEPIAS, a regional alliance network of academic, governmental, and private institutions for the improvement of medical education, simulation and training.
 Dr. Callegari is also one of the initiators and the Director of ISTEC-Salud at the Ibero-American Consortium for Education, Science and Technology, ISTEC (www.istec.org).

-Both, his Medical Degree (Ministry of Education) and Doctorate in Medical Sciences (University of Salamanca) have also been homologated in Spain.
+Both his Medical Degree (Ministry of Education) and Doctorate in Medical Sciences (University of Salamanca) have been homologated in Spain.

 Dr. Callegari has presented over 70 papers in national and international conferences and indexed journals.
 His interest and expertise includes biomedical and technological research; international health education; and simulation.Louie Simon, PhD